Helmcken Falls

 Helmcken Falls is a 141 m waterfall on the Murtle River within Wells Gray Provincial Park in British Columbia, Canada.
 The protection of Helmcken Falls was one of the reasons for the creation of Wells Gray Provincial Park in 1939.

-Helmcken Falls is the fourth highest waterfall in Canada, measured by total straight drop without a break.
-Higher Canadian waterfalls are Hunlen Falls in Tweedsmuir Provincial Park, Takakkaw Falls in Yoho National Park, and Della Falls in Strathcona Provincial Park, all in British Columbia.

 There are six other waterfalls on the Murtle River, upstream from Helmcken Falls.
 The others are The Mushbowl, Dawson Falls, Majerus Falls, Horseshoe Falls, Meadow Falls and McDougall Falls.
 Only Helmcken, The Mushbowl and Dawson can be reached by road.
 Majerus, Horseshoe and McDougall Falls are accessed by trails.
 Meadow Falls is very difficult to view, except by air.

 Discovery and naming

 The Canadian Pacific Railway surveyors in the 1870s passed to the north and made no mention of seeing the falls.
 Credit for discovering Helmcken Falls goes to Robert Henry Lee (1859–1935), a land surveyor working for the British Columbia government.
 In 1911, Lee was awarded a four-year contract to survey lands in the North Thompson and Clearwater Valleys.
 By 1913, he was working south of the Murtle River laying out lots for homesteaders.
 On July 24, 1913, he walked west along the Murtle River from his remote camp and reached the top of the waterfall.
 He was so impressed that he wrote a letter to Sir Richard McBride, Premier of British Columbia, requesting that the falls be named "McBride Falls".
 Three weeks later, Lee received a reply from the Premier stating that the waterfall was instead to be called Helmcken Falls.
 This name honoured John Sebastian Helmcken, a physician with the Hudson's Bay Company who arrived in Victoria in 1850.
 He helped bring British Columbia into Canadian Confederation in 1871.
 Dr. Helmcken died in 1920 at the age of 95, but never actually saw the falls himself.